ChaosLeung/Retrace/README.md

 # Retrace

-R8 Retrace, only for MAC
+Proguard and R8 Retrace, only for MAC

 ### Running desktop application
 ```